sgabre/CrazyUncleLab/HowTo/CI-CD.md

 # Therm & definition

 - Software System: A software system is a broader term that refers to a collection of software components working together to achieve a specific goal or function.
-A software system can consist of multiple layers, including system software (like bootloaders and RTOS), application software, middleware, libraries, and utilities.
+A software system can consist of multiple layers, including application software, middleware, libraries, and utilities.
 - Software Component: (Board Component)
 - Delivery Package
 - Software Package